thin-edge/thin-edge.io/design/thin-edge-actors-design.md

 The runtime itself should behave as an actor, with messages that can be traced.
 * Runtime messages should be used for all runtime actions:
-  - to activate and deactivate extensions at runtime
+  - to activate and deactivate actors at runtime
   - to start and stop actors,
   - to set and trigger timeout,
-  - to shut down the system.
+  - to shut down the system,
+  - to check the health of a spawned actor.
-* Runtime messages sent to an actor must be processed with a higher priority.
+* Runtime messages sent to an actor must be processed with a higher priority, although this is up to the actor developer, and something that the framework can not enforce.
 * An actor should be able to send messages to the runtime:
   - to trigger an action as spawning a task
   - to notify errors.